 9. We have not factored standing charges into our calculations [UPDATED: now 0.46p in the recent Energy Price Guarantee] for a couple of reasons 1) The more miles you drive, the more the standing charge is shared out...
 We only did 13 miles in our test so including standing charge over those 13 miles adds much more to the cost per mile compared to cost per mile if we'd driven further.
 And 2) Even if you don't have an EV you still pay the standing charge if you're on mains electricity, which most people are.
 So most people will pay the standing charge across their normal electricity use regardless.

 10. These calculations don't consider how future electricity costs may change.

 11. It may also be worth saying that if you’re not going to drive the car for 11 years you’re probably going to sell it.
 EVs keep their value well, so you may get a good chunk of that financial difference back, and that may actually push you into financial savings overall.
 Hoping someone will do this calculation.

-11. We have not factored in road tax or maintenance costs, including battery replacement.
+12. We have not factored in vehicle excise duty or maintenance costs, including battery replacement (please see updated note 5 above on that though).
 Again, I would LOVE to see people recalculate the results using real-world figures for all these elements too.